pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

-# Creating a new example/benchmark
+# Create a new example or benchmark

 Probdiffeq hosts numerous tutorials and benchmarks that demonstrate the library.
 The differences between examples and benchmarks are minimal: they are all Jupyter notebooks (paired to `py:light` files via jupytext for version control) and each demonstrates one functionality.
 Examples show *what* probdiffeq offers, while benchmarks show *how well* it performs, often compared to other solver libraries.
 Each tutorial or benchmark should run in under a minute.
 New contributions are welcome!